Bagaar/ember-permissions/README.md

 ##### startWatchingTransitions

 Allows you to manually start watching transitions.
-"Watching transitions" means that the service will check each transition and see if it's allowed based on the required permissions per route.
+"Watching transitions" means that the service will validate each transition and see if it's allowed based on the required permissions per route.
 If a transition is not allowed the `route-access-denied` event will be triggered.

 ###### Arguments